brnco/thm/README.md

 video post-processing for The History Makers

 # makevideos
-this is the main script which is triggered by cron every 15 minutes, M-f, 7am-9pm local time

 this script takes the raw video captures delivered by THM perosnnel and: